-The Company has available non-capital losses for Canadian income tax purposes of approximately \$1,930,000 which may be carried forward to reduce taxable income in future years, if not utilized, expiring in years from 2026 to 2037.
+The Company has available non-capital losses for Canadian income tax purposes of approximately \$1,930,000 which may be carried forward to reduce taxable income in future years, if not utilized, expiring in years from 2026 to 2038.

-13. RELATED PARTY TRANSACTIONS
+12. RELATED PARTY TRANSACTIONS

-The Company's related parties include key management officers and companies held by key management officers.
-Unless otherwise stated none of the transactions incorporated special terms and conditions and no guarantees were given or received.
+The Company's related parties include Company directors, officers, key management and companies held by key management.